toribiodiego/toribiodiego.github.io/docs/analytics/analytics-and-referrals.md

 # Analytics and Referral Tracking

+**Use this when:** You're testing the live site and don't want to pollute analytics, creating UTM-tagged links to share on social media, or debugging why analytics aren't loading.

 This guide explains how to filter self-traffic from analytics and how to create trackable referral URLs for sharing the site.

 ## Self-Traffic Filtering